This page has paths:

 Vertue’s strong emphasis on the geometry of these compositions, while minimizing the fragmentary character of the discovery, reflects ideas about the refinement of Roman civilization and about classical aesthetics that conditioned the reception of classical antiquity at this time.
 As noted by Neal and Cosh (2002, 204), the lozenge border on the right-hand side of the Orpheus pavement (Fig. I) was likely added to complement the three sides that were visible and is unlikely to have been part of the actual mosaic.
 Similarly, we know from Stovin’s narrative that “the plough had tore up part of” the east end of the Ceres pavement (Stukeley 1883, 2.291), but Vertue depicts it as complete (Fig. II).
 This “restoration” of the two large designs, together with the fine-grained depiction of individual tesserae, corresponds closely with the assumptions about Roman civilization expressed by one of the eye-witnesses of the original discovery.
 B. E., in a redacted version of his original memorandum on the occasion, notes admiringly that the mosaics “were made with precision according to geometrical rules” (1760, 233).
 He surmises that the three panels are perfect squares, in total thirty-six feet by twelve exactly, and gives a very detailed account of these “quadrangles,” their symmetry, and the exact sizes of the tiles that made up each design.
 The implications of this emphasis become clear near the end of the piece, when the author declares that the five “Grecian, columnal orders of building” and their “geometric rules” are “fundamental” to all art (234).
 In this way, the formal beauty and longevity of the pavements signal the high degree of Roman civilization, unequaled in the intervening centuries: “It is evident that the mechanical arts, and particularly architecture, were not only arrived at, but practiced in perfection by the Romans in those early times” (234).
 The Saxons and the Goths, on this account, were “very ignorant of human arts,” and although Inigo Jones and Christopher Wren have finally emerged in modern times as “our two great masters” of architecture, the technology of Roman glass (also found on the site) still evades “our modern ignorance” (233).

 This catastrophist history of civilization, echoing the arguments made by some conjectural historians, also helps to explain the contemporary expectation that the imagery and function of the mosaics would be found to illustrate the military aspect of Roman colonization.
 According to B. E., the “arts of fortification and architecture” both vanished with the Romans (234), and the expectation of a strong correspondence between military and cultural history may also be seen in many of the questions cited earlier concerning the gender and habit of the figures in the two Winterton mosaics.
-Even B. E.’s explanation of the military origins of these mosaics begins to seem less implausible in this context: “These pavements are supposed to have been the floors of the chief General’s tent, called Praetorium, and of the pavilions of some other officers of high rank in the Roman army: For the Romans carried with them mechanics and tesserae with their military baggage for that purpose.”
+B. E.’s explanation of the military origins of these mosaics is understandable in this context: “These pavements are supposed to have been the floors of the chief General’s tent, called Praetorium, and of the pavilions of some other officers of high rank in the Roman army: For the Romans carried with them mechanics and tesserae with their military baggage for that purpose.”
 Thus, B. E. imagines that the Romans “sailed into the Humber, landed about Wintringham, and marched into the field of Winterton, which they made their first station or place of encampment.”
 Even Richard Gough, describing the sites in his 1789 edition of Camden, notes that “no station had yet been discovered near this place” (Camden 1789, 2.278).
 Julius Caesar, one of the most readily available sources on Roman campaigns, cites no instances of mosaics having been laid at a camp, but his description of the “luxury” on display in the tents of Pompey’s officers at Pharsalus (Caesar 1856, BC 3.96) might have inspired B. E.’s idea.
+While B. E. celebrates this pavement as evidence of Roman genius in “mechanical arts,” the care lavished on Vertue’s print suggests that these mosaics were increasingly thought of as fine art (see also Plate 1.50-1.52 and Plate 1.65, upper half).

 Neal and Cosh observe that there are two small figures of birds, not noticed by Mitley or Fowler, in this otherwise geometric design (2002, 187).